IBM/transition-amr-parser/README.md

 installation instructions.

 **For MacOS users**

-(No need to manually install torch-scatter; however, model training is not fully supported here.)
+(Please install the cpu version of torch-scatter; and model training is not fully supported here.)

 ```
 pip install transition-neural-parser
+# for linux users
 pip install torch-scatter -f https://data.pyg.org/whl/torch-1.13.1+cu117.html
+# for cpu installation for MacOS
+# pip install torch-scatter
 ```

 If you plan to edit the code, clone and install instead